-Karan Jhurani is an Associate in Fish & Richardson’s Atlanta Office.
-His practice emphasizes complex patent litigation, patent prosecution and counseling, and post-grant proceedings before the U.S. Patent Trial and Appeal Board (PTAB).
+Karan Jhurani has a multi-faceted practice at Fish & Richardson, focusing on patent prosecution and counseling, post-grant proceedings before the Patent Trial and Appeal Board, and complex patent litigation.

 Tivo Inc. v.
 Samsung Electronics Co., Ltd., et al. (E.D.
 Tex.
 2015) (Gilstrap, J): Counsel for Samsung in a patent infringement dispute concerning video processing in mobile devices and DVR set-top boxes.